yvoievid/grokking-java-interview/README.md

 #### App server vs Web server
 Web Server is a computer program that accepts the request for data and seds the specified documents.
-Wev server may be a computer where the online concept is kept.
+Web server may be a computer where the online concept is kept.
 Essentially internet server is employed to host sites however there exist different web servers conjointly like recreation, storage, FTP, email, etc.
 Web Servers: Apache HTTP Server, Nginx

 Application encompasses Web container as well as EJB container.
 Application servers organize the run atmosphere for enterprises applications.